-Ian Forsberg joined the Hokoji Board of Directors in October of 2002 and is currently President and Treasurer of the Board.
+Ian Forsberg joined the Hokoji Board of Directors in October of 2002.
 He lives in El Salto around the corner from Hokoji and is the Resident Teacher.
 He has been a part of the Hokoji community since 1987.
 He came to Hokoji from California where he started practice with Kobun in 1976.
 He works as a General Contractor in the Taos area.

-Sue Goldberg and Ray Laufer share a board seat and have been practicing at Hokoji since 2000.
-They moved to Taos from Pittsburgh in 1975.
-Sue works at an educational non-profit and Ray is a woodworker.
+Ray Laufer has been practicing at Hokoji since 2000.
+He moved to Taos with his wife, Sue Goldberg (a former Board member), from Pittsburgh in 1975.
+Ray is a woodworker.

 Bob Watkins has been a board member from Hokojiís conception in 1982 to present.
 He was head priest in residence for the first fifteen years.
 Currently, Bob is Vice President of the board and lives in Taos Canyon.